 What are Instructional Design Standards?

-These are the standards that observe the connection between the course purpose, course objectives, instructional content, instructional methods and the learner.
+These are the standards that observe the connection between the purpose of the course, course objectives, instructional content, instructional methods, and the learner.

 Standard 1: Expression of the Course Purpose

 The purpose of the course should explain the intended outcome of the eLearning course in terms of the knowledge and skills the learner will acquire.
 It should describe the intended outcome in terms of tasks or problems the learner will be able to accomplish or solve.
 It describes the target audience, the scope of the course, the syllabus, and how long the course would take to complete.

 In the above screenshot, you can see the course description, which says this course highlights the importance of information security.
 It defines the types of data and explains how to identify, handle, and dispose data based on its sensitivity.
 The course duration is thirty minutes.
 Hence it provides a basic introduction of the course to learners and orients them toward it.

 Standard 2: Presence of Instructional Objectives

 It is very important that the course should state its learning objectives.
 There is a lot of difference between the course purpose and instructional objectives.
 Instructional objectives should be performance-based.
 They should be clearly stated, and describe specific, measurable, and observable skills or knowledge the learner will acquire in each unit, module, or lesson of the course.